-This guide describes how to use the Pexip Infinity version 14 API.
+This guide describes how to use the Pexip Infinity version 16 API.
 It comprises the following sections:

 Using the management API An overview of the RESTful web API used to communicate with a Pexip Infinity Management Node.
 Configuration API How to use the API to configure the Pexip Infinity platform and services (Virtual Meeting Rooms, Virtual Auditoriums, Virtual Receptions and the Pexip Distributed Gateway).
 Status API How to use the API to obtain status information on the Pexip Infinity platform and services.
 History API How to use the API to obtain historical information on the Pexip Infinity platform and services.
 Command API How to use the API to control aspects of Pexip Infinity conference instances.
-References Links to further useful information for API implementers.